Infineon/mtb-example-mcuboot-basic/README.md

 Typically, a bootloader application executes in secured mode and is privileged to access the primary slot while a less-privileged application such as an OTA application cannot access the primary slot, but it can access the secondary slot.

 MCUboot always boots from the primary slot and copies the image from the secondary slot into the primary slot when an upgrade is requested.
 The upgrade can be either overwrite-based or swap-based.
 In an overwrite-based upgrade, the image in the primary slot is lost and there is no way to roll back if the new image has an issue.
 In a swap-based upgrade, the images are swapped between the two slots and rollback is possible.
-In this case, MCUboot makes use of an additional area in the flash called *scratch area* for reliable swapping.
+In this case, MCUboot makes use of an additional area in the flash called the *scratch area* for reliable swapping.
 MCUboot for PSoC&trade; 6 MCU supports both swap-based and overwrite-based upgrades.

 Each image slot contains the metadata which is used by MCUboot to determine the current state and what actions should be taken during the current boot operation.
 In the case of an upgrade image, the `img_ok` field is updated by the application to make the current image permanent in the primary slot.
 See [image trailer](https://github.com/mcu-tools/mcuboot/blob/v1.8.1-cypress/docs/design.md#image-trailer) for more details.

-MCUboot implements reset recovery and resumes the copy operation if a reset or power failure occurs in the middle.
+MCUboot implements reset recovery and resume the copy operation if a reset or power failure occurs in the middle.
 MCUboot also supports multi-image bootloading where several pairs of primary and secondary slots exist.
 In this case, MCUboot updates each image independently; that is, updates the image in any primary slot using the image from the corresponding secondary slot.
 However, MCUboot always boots from the primary slot of image 0.
 The image 0 application once booted can boot other images as required.

 #### Swap-based upgrade for PSoC&trade; 6 MCU

 There are three types of swap modes supported in MCUboot - scratch, move, and using a status partition.
 Only swap mode using status partition can be used with PSoC&trade; 6 MCU devices because of the hardware restriction of the large minimum flash write/erase size.
 The MCUboot library is designed with the minimum flash to write/erase size to be 8 bytes or less.
 This is to ensure that data is not lost when writing to the flash sector status so that it is a single-cycle operation ensuring the robustness of the application.

-Because PSoC&trade; 6 MCU devices have large minimum flash write/erase size, swap using status partition has been implemented.
+Because PSoC&trade; 6 MCU devices have a large minimum flash write/erase size, swap using status partition has been implemented.
 Using this algorithm, a separate area in the internal flash is used to store swap status values and the image trailer data such as the swap size and info, boot image magic value, and the image ok field.

 See the "Swap status partition description" section of the [MCUbootApp documentation](https://github.com/mcu-tools/mcuboot/blob/v1.8.1-cypress/boot/cypress/MCUBootApp/MCUBootApp.md).